liquicode/lib-mrpc/lib-mrpc/lib-mrpc.md

 This library allows you to define a number of specific commands (`Endpoints`) that can be invoked, regardless of location, using a transport abstraction (`ServiceProvider`).
+An `Endpoint` represents a function that does specific work for an application.

 By abstracting the transport layer of the RPC, an application gains a great deal of flexibility with regards to the way it can be developed and deployed.